 General Information for VA Contractor Licensing

-Once you complete your Pre-License course requirement with us, Ace Tech Institute, we will submit electronically your information to the DPOR (Department of Professional and Occupational Regulation) in order to accredit your training.
-Also you will receive your Class completion Certificate at the end of the course; DPOR strongly encourages you to keep a record of completing the course (i.e. certificate of completion) in case it is requested by the Board office when you apply.
+Once you complete your Pre-License course requirement with us, Ace Tech Institute, will submit electronically your information to the DPOR (Department of Professional and Occupational Regulation) in order to accredit your training.
+You will receive your Class completion Certificate at the end of the course; DPOR strongly encourages you to keep a record of completing the course (i.e. certificate of completion) in case it is requested by the Board office when you apply.

 The VA CONTRACTOR LICENSE is ISSUED TO BUSINESS ENTITIES (regardless of the number of people employed by the business) AND NOT INDIVIDUALS.
-Our Instructors explain how easy it may be to establish a business entity.
+Our Instructors explain how easy it may be to establish as a business entity.

 In order to complete your VA contractor License application, our Instructors explain the Board for Contractors Regulations and the current statues or laws (Title 54.1, Chapter 11 of the Code of Virginia) and the regulations of the DPOR Board for Contractors.